 Use your online toolkit

-… And don’t forget Social Media
+… And don’t forget Social Media after you open your salon

 About visibility, there is more to say.
 There is your online presence to consider.
 It’s great that you have a website, but how are people going to learn about it?
 For hair salons, social media presents an amazing opportunity to spread the word about your business.